Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 The gate welcomes visitors to Vinh Khanh Food Street

 When we think about Saigon food streets, Vinh Khanh Street is one of the first names that come to mind.
-When the night comes, this place is densely packed with people, especially students and teenagers, including tourists.
+When night comes, this place is densely packed with people, especially students and teenagers, including tourists.
 Hundreds of friend groups hunker down at small metallic tables, clinking beer, cracking crab legs, and chatting with each other.

 Saigon youth gathers at Vinh Khanh Street to enjoy the cheap food